jfrancis42/kx2-util/README.md

 ## send_cmd()
 This is not a user-called function.
 It is used by the functions below to send serial commands to the radio, then attempts to validate that they were successful.
 It is called with a command to be run, a command to check that the first command was successful, a string to compare with the result to determine success, a time to sleep between running the command and the validation (which sometimes need to be longer than usual, for example when changing bands), a maximum amount of time to wait for a result, and a number of tries before returning failure.
 For commands that cannot be checked (such as button presses), nil can be passed as the second argument.
 This function returns the result of the result of the validation string (or true, in the case of a nil validation function) if successful, or nil if it times out or otherwise fails.

+## get_cmd()
+This is a simpler version of send_cmd() designed mostly for doing GET functions on the serial API.
+It takes the same parameters as send_cmd(), except no validating function or test value.
+Returns the string provided by the serial API.

 ## set_channel()
 This function changes the radio to the specified channel (0 to 99).
 If the specified channel has not been configured, then it sets the channel to be written to if the store_button() function is called.
 Returns the new channel value.